avilaxd/MoviesDemo/README.md

 - [Dagger2:][11] is a fully static, compile-time dependency injection framework for both Java and Android.
 - [Room:][12] provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
 - [Databinding:][13] bind UI components in your layouts to data sources in your app using a declarative format.
+- [Hilt:][14] is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.

 [0]: https://developer.android.com/jetpack